Erdos-Projects/fall-2025-Lead-Testing-in-Schools/README.md

 ## Dataset

 1. We obtained our primary dataset from New York’s Department of Health.
 Our target variable is a binary: 1 if there is a drinking outlet with above five parts per billion (>5 ppb) lead contamination, and 0 if there are no such drinking outlets.
 This level is recommended by the New York Public Health Law, which governs school potable water testing standards.
 2. Our predictive features include school name, school district, percentage of students on free or reduced lunch, student-teacher ratio, demographic enrollment percentages (White, Black, Hispanic, Native American, Multiple Races) per school, and percentage of buildings in each county built before 1950, since building materials pre-1950 were more likely to contain lead in plumbing and paint materials.
-We obtained this data by scrapping [nces website](https://nces.ed.gov/ccd/schoolsearch/)
+We obtained this data by scraping [nces website](https://nces.ed.gov/ccd/schoolsearch/)

 ## Modeling approach